greanbaby/PincherCreekEMR/README.md

 *QUESTION: Why should I care about this new eForm?*

+*ANSWER: All of the coding was built on purpose to be easy to copy/paste*

-*ANSWER: It is a more efficient and modern coding method to get data from OSCAR into your eForm, compared to code currently being shared to do the same thing as of the year 2020-2021*
+*It is a more modern coding method to get data from OSCAR into your eForm, compared to code currently being shared to do the same thing as of the year 2020-2021*

+*It does not require you to learn jQuery or Bootstrap to modify this form easily for your needs*

 This OSCAR EMR FORM pulls patient data from the OSCAR EMR.